Blog

 Water Heating

-• Tank insulation: If you have a traditional storage-tank water heater, add an insulating jacket or blanket to the tank so that keeping the water stored inside hot will require less energy.
+• Tank Insulation: If you have a traditional storage-tank water heater, add an insulating jacket or blanket to the tank so that keeping the water stored inside hot will require less energy.
 This isn’t only on the list of fall and winter energy-saving tips, however.
-Be sure to keep the insulation blanket on the tank year round.
+Be sure to keep the insulation blanket on the tank year-round.
 (Newer water heaters usually come pre-insulated.)

-• Water temperature: Turn the water heater’s setting to 120 degrees.
+• Water Temperature: Turn the water heater’s setting to 120 degrees.
 This can protect you, and especially children, from being accidentally scalded, and you’ll save energy, too.

 Windows

-• Natural heat: Let the sun shine in and enjoy some free heating.
+• Natural Heat: Let the sunshine in and enjoy some free heating.
 On sunny days with little wind, keep blinds open, shades pulled up and drapes pulled back on the sunny side of your home.
 Close everything when the sun goes down to keep heat in.

-• Window A/C: Remove or seal and cover window units.
+• Window AC: Remove or seal and cover window units.
 Use an insulated jacket for each air conditioner and seal air out around the edges with caulk.
 This will protect the A/C from the elements, keep warm, heated air in the house, and prevent cold drafts.

-• Air leakage: Prevent heat loss this winter by filling cracks around windows with caulking and weatherstripping.
+• Air Leakage: Prevent heat loss this winter by filling cracks around windows with caulking and weatherstripping.

-• Storm windows: Low-E (emissivity) storm windows offer a low-cost alternative to total window replacement.
+• Storm Windows: Low-E (emissivity) storm windows offer a low-cost alternative to total window replacement.

-Winter and Holiday Lighting
+Winter And Holiday Lighting

-• String lights: Use LED lighting strings during the holidays, to decorate your home.
+• String Lights: Use LED lighting strings during the holidays, to decorate your home.

 • Halogen: Halogen bulbs use much less energy than incandescent light bulbs.
 Light up your landscaping or garden, driveway and walkways without excessive energy use.